frauenfelder — 2014-02-10T16:10:22-05:00 — #1

 Kinda like Nesquik Strawberry tastes like strawberries...if you've never eaten real strawberries.
 And especially if you've never tasted wild strawberries.

-/They're more like wolf food, eh?
+/Those cats are more like wolf food, eh?

 Is that one suffering from hip dysplasia already?